UnknwnBuilds/World_58/README.md

 ## Notes
 This was a commission requested by Fox, who asked for it to be posted publicly for everyone to enjoy.
 The dead city is actually multiple parts, with different areas to discover.
+There is one preset pawn, a naked man start.
+For other starts, you can copy the map with Save Maps, or use character editor + dev tools to edit the pawn and add things.

 ---